ulfschneider/ulf.website/content/posts/2025-08-16-text-to-chart.md

 optionB["Option B"]
 ```

 The flowchart syntax is powerful and simple.
-It´s basically nodes and edges to connect nodes, which, as a general concept, can be applied in many communication situations.
+It's basically nodes and edges to connect nodes, which, as a general concept, can be applied in many communication situations.
 You get the complete syntax on the Mermaid site at [Flowcharts – basic syntax](https://mermaid.js.org/syntax/flowchart.html).
 Visit the [Mermaid docs](https://mermaid.js.org/intro/) to get an overview of all available diagram types.

 ### Mermaid Radar Chart

-Mermaid does also have more *exotic* chart types, like the radar or the Sankey.
+Mermaid does also have more _exotic_ chart types, like the radar or the Sankey.

 ```mermaid
 figcaption A Mermaid-generated radar chart, made with a few lines of text